williammw/speech-to-text/analysis/readme.md

-## Text Similarity Analysis

-We compared the similarity between two long and complex Chinese articles using three different methods: **Doc2Vec**, **TF-IDF**, and **Simple TF-IDF**.

-### Method 1: Doc2Vec

-The first method used Doc2Vec model, which infers document vectors from the articles' tokens and computes their cosine similarity.
-The cosine similarity score between the two articles is **0.47109923**.

-### Method 2: TF-IDF

-The second method used the TF-IDF vectorizer to represent each article, which takes into account the importance of words in distinguishing between articles.
-The cosine similarity score between the two articles is **0.0007552870090634441**.

-### Method 3: Simple TF-IDF

-The third method used a simple TF-IDF vectorizer to represent each article as a bag-of-words model, and then computes the cosine similarity between the two articles based on the frequency of words they share.
-The cosine similarity score between the two articles is **0.1261650413399344**.

-The three methods use different ways to compute similarity, which may lead to different results.
-In general, Method 1 (Doc2Vec) and Method 2 (TF-IDF) are more commonly used and considered more accurate for text similarity tasks.
-However, in this case, the cosine similarity score from Method 1 is much higher than the other two methods, which may suggest that the two articles have more similar context than the other two methods indicate.

-Therefore, we recommend using multiple methods to compare the similarity between the two articles and carefully examining the results before drawing any conclusions.
+# explain
+The difference in similarity scores obtained from Doc2Vec and CountVectorizer may be due to the different methods used to represent the text documents.

+Doc2Vec uses a neural network to learn vector representations of each document, which takes into account not only the frequency of words but also the order in which they appear.
+This may be more suitable for capturing the semantic meaning of the text.

+CountVectorizer, on the other hand, represents the documents as bag-of-words models, which only takes into account the frequency of words in the documents.
+This may be less effective for capturing the semantic meaning of the text, but can be useful for capturing the general content and topics of the documents.

+In your case, the difference in similarity scores may indicate that the two documents have similar content and topics, but may differ in their semantic meaning.
+It's important to note that the interpretation of the similarity score depends on the specific use case and the domain of the text.